Rhapsody in Blue: Commission

 Following the success of an experimental classical-jazz concert held with Canadian singer Éva Gauthier in New York City on November 1, 1923, bandleader Paul Whiteman decided to attempt a more ambitious feat.
 He asked composer George Gershwin to write a concerto-like piece for an all-jazz concert in honor of Lincoln's Birthday to be given at Aeolian Hall.
 Whiteman became fixated upon performing such an extended composition by Gershwin after he collaborated with him in The Scandals of 1922.
 He had been especially impressed by Gershwin's one-act "jazz opera" Blue Monday.
-Gershwin initially declined Whiteman's request on the grounds that he would have insufficient time to compose the work and there would likely be a need to revise the score.
+Gershwin initially declined Whiteman's request on the grounds that he would have insufficient time to compose the work and the score would likely need to be revised.

 Soon after, on the evening of January 3, George Gershwin and lyricist Buddy DeSylva played a game of billiards at the Ambassador Billiard Parlor at Broadway and 52nd Street in Manhattan.
 George's brother, Ira Gershwin, interrupted their billiard game to read aloud the January 4 edition of the New-York Tribune.
 An unsigned Tribune article entitled "What Is American Music?" about an upcoming Whiteman concert had caught Ira's attention.
 The article falsely declared that George Gershwin had begun "work on a jazz concerto" for Whiteman's concert.

-The news announcement puzzled Gershwin as he had politely declined to compose any such work for Whiteman.
+The news announcement puzzled Gershwin, as he had politely declined to compose any such work for Whiteman.
 In a telephone conversation with Whiteman the next morning, Whiteman informed Gershwin that Whiteman's arch rival Vincent Lopez planned to steal the idea of his experimental concert and there was no time to lose.
 Whiteman thus finally persuaded Gershwin to compose the piece.